 Recent research has encouraged many governments and pediatric groups to increase the amount of daily vitamin D recommended.
 This increase is a result of new evidence showing its life-long health benefits.
-Supplementation is important, because most children will not get enough vitamin D through diet and sun exposure alone.
+Supplementation is important, because most children will not get enough of it through diet and sun exposure alone.

 Majority of our vitamin D is through sun exposure.
 Most people need at least 20-30 minutes of sun exposure on 80% of their bodies when the sun is strongest, between 12 and 2pm, however the risks posed by sun exposure counterbalance the benefits.
 Many other factors affect the amount absorbed such as the degree of skin pigmentation, area exposed, sunscreen and season.

-Adding vitamin D to mainstream milk in the United States in the 1930s caused a huge decrease in the number of kids with rickets.
-Other than vitamin D-fortified milk and baby formula, food sources such as salmon, tuna, other oily fish, liver, fortified dairy products and egg yolk contain vitamin D. However, the latest available research has deemed that this is likely not enough for growing bodies.
+Adding this vitamin to mainstream milk in the United States in the 1930s caused a huge decrease in the number of kids with rickets.
+Other than vitamin D-fortified milk and baby formula, food sources such as salmon, tuna, other oily fish, liver, fortified dairy products and egg yolk contain this vitamin.
+However, the latest available research has deemed that this is likely not enough for growing bodies.

-Very little vitamin D is found in breast milk, even if the breastfeeding mother is taking vitamin D supplements.
+Very little vitamin D is found in breast milk, even if the breastfeeding mother is taking supplements.

 Vitamin D supplements are most easily taken as oral drops.

-Unlike other countries, in Hong Kong the Paediatric Society and Family Health Service have not issued any formal recommendations about vitamin D supplement.
+Unlike other countries, in Hong Kong the Paediatric Society and Family Health Service have not issued any formal recommendations about supplements.
 We asked Dr. Mei Mei Yip 葉美美醫生 what dosages should be recommended for babies and children.